 There is something about being at the grocery store that triggers complete strangers to come up and ask awkward questions or make rude comments.
 If you’re in any foster parent group, it won’t take long before the stories start popping up.
 Moms will be stopped in the middle of the cereal aisle when a stranger notices you have kids close in age, of different races, or just a lot of them.
 All of a sudden, these moms are fielding questions like, “Where did your kids come from?
 How much did they cost?
 What did their real mom do?
 Is that a crack baby?
 Are you going to keep them?”
 I shouldn’t have to say this, but please don’t ask those questions, let alone ask them in front of the child.

-You’ll hear about the comments and death stares parents get at the check out when using WIC (which all foster children 5 and under automatically qualify for).
+You’ll hear about the comments and death stares parents get at the check out when using WIC (which all foster children under 5 automatically qualify for).
 A lot of the time you’ll get annoyed or judgmental looks and the people behind you will switch lanes.
 I even had someone snap a couple pictures of me making a WIC purchase before, and many parents have been the recipient of nasty comments.

 Here’s a story from a foster mom (taken from adoption.com) about her experience using WIC for her four foster children: